BenAHOU/benahou.github.io/README.md

 ## Publications

 1. Some results on incorrigible sets of binary linear codes. _IEICE Transactions on Fundamentals of Electronics Communications and Computer Sciences_ **E104.A** (2).
 Feburary 2021.
 DOI: [10.1587/transfun.2020EAL2021](http://dx.doi.org/10.1587/transfun.2020EAL2021).
-(Supervised by & Joint with Haiyang LIU and Lianrong MA)
+(Supervised by & Joint with Haiyang Liu and Lianrong Ma)

 ## Preprints